 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Fund Financial Statement allows the demonstration of sources and uses and/or budgeting compliance associated therewith.
 Traditional users of governmental financial statements will find the Fund Financial Statements presentation more familiar.
 The focus is now on major funds, rather than (the previous model's) fund types.
-The fund of the Forest Preserve can be placed into the governmental funds category.
+The fund of the Forest Preserve can be placed into the governmental funds category but is this year reclassified from a blended component unit to a discretely presented component unit in accordance with GASB Statement No. 61.